 By contrast, Austria, which in early 2011 established a working group (Forschungstelle Nachkriegiustiz), to identify alleged Nazi war criminals and to carry out a comprehensive investigation of 526 public court files which relate to Nazi war crimes, again failed to achieve any positive results.
-Thus the interim report, which was scheduled to be completed by mid-2011 has still not appeared, let alone the final report scheduled for 2012.
+Thus the interim report, which was scheduled to be completed by mid-2011 was only published in 2022.
 Such a comprehensive investigation effort was particularly welcome given Austria's consistent failure during the past three decades to bring Holocaust perpetrators to justice.
 Despite a large number of potential suspects, Austria has not punished a single Nazi war criminal for crimes committed against Jews during the Holocaust in more than 45 years.

 Although statutes of limitations on cases of murder exist in many countries, until recently there were only two countries in the Western world which proscribed the prosecution of the crimes of genocide, war crimes and crimes against humanity.
 The countries in question were Norway and Sweden, which therefore refused in principle to investigate, let alone prosecute, Nazi war criminals.
 On March 7, 2008, Norway finally cancelled the statute of limitations on genocide, war crimes, and crimes against humanity and in February 2010, Sweden did so as well.
-Unfortunately those changes were not made retroactive and thus neither country can prosecute Nazi war criminals.
+Unfortunately those changes were not made retroactive and thus neither country can prosecute Holocaust perpetrators.

 As far as the countries of refuge are concerned, the only countries still actively seeking to hold Nazi war criminals accountable are the United States and Canada.
-Canada (in 1987), Australia (in 1989) and Great Britain (in 1991) all passed special laws to enable criminal prosecution of Nazi war criminals in local courts, (the only country that allowed the entry of Nazi criminals but refused to take legal action against them was New Zealand) but the results achieved in recent years have been minimal.
-Canada, which in 1994 switched to the "American model" of denaturalization and deportation, initially took successful legal action (denaturalization) against 8 persons (and 2 others voluntarily left the country), but to date not a single person who was stripped of his Canadian citizenship has been successfully deported from the country.
-During the period under review, Helmut Oberlander, who served in Einsatzgruppe D was stripped of his citizenship for the fourth time, but has not yet been deported.
+Canada (in 1987), Australia (in 1989) and Great Britain (in 1991) all passed special laws to enable criminal prosecution of Nazi war criminals in local courts, (the only country that allowed the entry of Nazi criminals but refused to take legal action against them was New Zealand), but the results achieved in recent years have been minimal.
+Canada, which in 1994 switched to the "American model" of prosecution for immigration and naturalization violations, initially took successful legal action (denaturalization) against 10 persons (2 of whom voluntarily left the country), but to date not a single person of the eight others have been successfully deported from the country.
+In 2020, Helmut Oberlander, the last of the eight still alive who served in Einsatzgruppe D was stripped of his citizenship for the fourth time, but he died in Canada in 2021 before he could be deported.

-As far as Australia and Great Britain are concerned, both countries have closed down their specialized prosecution agencies and it is therefore extremely unlikely that they will be able to obtain any convictions while they continue to insist on prosecuting these suspects on criminal charges.
-This is particularly true in Australia, where all witnesses in such cases must appear in person, a factor which would make a successful prosecution next to impossible, given the country's geographic distance from the scene of the crimes committed.
-Another problem encountered in Australia was the 2012 decision of the High Court to refuse to allow the extradition to Hungary of Karoly (Charles) Zentai to face an allegation of murder during the Holocaust.
+As far as Australia and Great Britain are concerned, both countries have closed down their specialized prosecution agencies, and it is therefore extremely unlikely that they will be able to obtain any convictions while they continue to insist on prosecuting these suspects on criminal charges.
+This is particularly true in Australia, where witnesses in such cases must appear in person, a factor which would make a successful prosecution next to impossible, given the country's geographic distance from the scene of the crimes committed.
+Another problem encountered in Australia was the 2012 decision of the High Court to refuse to allow the extradition to Hungary of Karoly (Charles) Zentai to face questioning regarding an allegation of murder during the Holocaust.
 Unless any other cases will be successfully prosecuted in Australia, the refusal to extradite Zentai will have marked the end of the Australian effort to bring Holocaust perpetrators to justice, which can be categorized as a total failure in practical terms, since the Australian judiciary failed to take successful legal action against a single Nazi war criminal living in the country.